 How it works

-Would you like to make research data accessible via SND?
-On these pages you'll find information about the process – from data description to catalogue entry.
+Do you want to make your research data accessible via SND?
+On these pages you'll read more about the process – from data description to catalogue entry.

-There are two tracks for data descriptions and data that are uploaded through the data description form: they can come directly to the SND office or to a research support unit in the researcher’s HEI or research institution.
-Swedish HEIs have made different progress in establishing local data support units, and the system will know whether you come from a university with an active DAU.
-As more DAU units are established, the review, storage, and publication of research data will take place in the local units.
+There are two routes for data descriptions and data which are uploaded in DORIS: they can come directly to the SND main office, or to a research data support unit in the researcher’s HEI or research institution.
+Swedish HEIs have made different progress in establishing local data support units, and the system will tell if you are affiliated with an HEI with an active unit.
 If your institution doesn’t have an active data support unit yet, your data description will be reviewed in the SND office and we will contact you if we need more information.
-Uploaded research data are issued a DOI and become accessible in the research data catalogue by direct download or order.
+Uploaded research data are issued a DOI and become accessible by direct download or order from the research data catalogue.

-At present, SND can only accept anonymous (de-identified) data, unless the research principal is the University of Gothenburg.
-As universities and research institutions establish DAU units and local storage solutions, this limitation will gradually not apply for their locally stored data.
+At present, you can only make anonymous (de-identified) data accessible via DORIS, unless the research principal is the University of Gothenburg.
+As universities and research institutions connect their own data storage solutions to DORIS, this limitation will gradually not apply for their locally stored data.
 When this feature is in place, the system will automatically detect which options are available for you.

-Click on the headings on the right to read more about how to submit data and/or metadata, what happens after you submit data and/or metadata, and how data are disseminated.
-You can also read more about SND and the new operative model with local DAU here.
+Click on the headings in the menu list if you want to learn more about how to describe and upload data and metadata, what happens to the information you submit to the form in DORIS, and how data are disseminated.
+You can also read more about SND and the new operative model with local research data support units here.